Hephzibah09/alx-system_engineering-devops/0x02-shell_redirections/README.md

-13-unique - sorts a list of words and displays the unique ones 14-findthatword - displays line containing the pattern 'root' in /etc/passwd 15-countthatword - counts the number of times the pattern "bin" appears in /etc/passwd while also ignoring the case
+13-unique - sorts a list of words and displays the unique ones 14-findthatword - displays line containing the pattern 'root' in /etc/passwd 15-countthatword - counts the number of times the pattern "bin" appears in /etc/passwd while also ignoring the case 16-whatsnext - display all the lines containing "root" and 3 lines after them in /etc/passwor 17-hidethisword - displays all the lines that do not contain the patter "bin" in /etc/passwd